Aggressive. Experienced. Professional.

 If you qualify and decide to move forward with the expungement process in Texas, it’s probably in your best interest to seek help from a qualified attorney, such as Derek W. Emmons.
 You will need assistance with what can be a long and complex process, and getting legal help ensures that the process will be as smooth as possible.

-For more detailed information on expungement in Texas, go here.
-And, for a free consultation regarding your eligibility to have your criminal record expunged, contact the Law Office of Derek W. Emmons, P.C. for a free, confidential case evaluation.
+For more detailed information on Texas expungements, speak with our attorney today.
+And, for a free consultation regarding your eligibility to have your criminal record expunged, contact the Emmons Law Firm, P.C. for a free, confidential case evaluation.